invprob-ml-workshop/invprob-ml-workshop.github.io/README.md

-Welcome to the website of the one-day workshop "[Regularisation for Inverse Problems and Machine Learning](https://invprob-ml-workshop.github.io/)", which will be held at the [Campus Jussieu](https://goo.gl/maps/AgoULSsBeL2beaZo7) (room 16-26-209) in Paris on November 19th 2019.
+Welcome to the website of the one-day workshop "[Regularisation Methods for Inverse Problems and Machine Learning](https://invprob-ml-workshop.github.io/)", which will be held at the [Campus Jussieu](https://goo.gl/maps/AgoULSsBeL2beaZo7) (room 16-26-209) in Paris on November 19th 2019.

 ---------------------------
 *Please notice that attendance to the workshop (including lunch) is free of charge, but registration is **mandatory** (you can register [here](#registration)).*